-- 1. Form a group of two people (could be a mix of undergrad and graduate) - 2.
-Each team forms a hypothetical BIM consulting company. - 3.
-Prepare a whole lifecycle solution for construction management using BIM (must include main techs learned in this class). - 4.
-Develop a visual-based presentation material for your plan to manage the project. - 5.
-Submit ".ppt" file.

-6. Give a 30-min presentation to the class on Nov 30 and Dec 5.

-- 7. Graduate students must include emerging visualization technologies in their presentation. - 8.
+- 1. Each team forms a BIM consulting company. - 2.
+Prepare a whole lifecycle solution for construction management using BIM (must include main techs learned in this class). - 3.
+Develop a visual-based presentation material for your plan to manage the project. - 4.
+Submit ".pptx" file using Google Drive (link to be provided). - 5.
+Give a 15-min presentation to the class on December 3 and Dec 5. - 6.
+Graduate students must include emerging visualization technologies in their presentation. - 7.
 The final project will be evaluated by the classmates (20%) and the instructor (80%).